GoogleChrome/web.dev/src/site/content/en/identity/passkey-form-autofill/index.md

   in](https://developers.google.com/identity/passkeys/use-cases#sign-in-with-a-phone).
   If the user needed to use a phone to sign-in, consider prompting them to [create a passkey](/passkey-registration) on the local device.
-* **`type`**: This is always `"public-key"`.
+* **`type`**: This field is always set to `"public-key"`.

-If you use a library to handle the public key credential object on the RP server, we recommend sending the entire object to the server after encoding it partially with base64url.
+If you use a library to handle the public-key credential object on the RP server, we recommend that you send the entire object to the server after encoding it partially with base64url.

 ### Verify the signature

-Upon receiving the public key credential on the server, pass it to the FIDO library to process the object.
+When you receive the public key credential on the server, pass it to the FIDO library to process the object.

 Look up the matching credential ID with the